saliWd/distance/ProjectNotes.md

 ## SwimMeter App

 1. New app
+   1. maybe rather use this one: [simple ble scanner][https://github.com/lorenzofelletti/SimpleBleScanner]

    1. based on dinkarkumardk/BLEScanner [how to](https://medium.com/geekculture/android-ble-scanner-to-scan-for-ibeacon-and-eddystone-96a0c0610d3d)
    1. has an issue with ???, sometimes crashes (when lots of new items appear?). -> currently not appearing anymore
    1. guess I fixed the issue with permissions on newer APIs